 But fitting in, say, 400 instead of 4 notes wouldn’t be helpful either, because unless you’re an advanced musician, you need to count notes to be able to follow along.
 And you’d certainly lose track when trying to count to 400 and to play drums at the same time.

-That’s why sheet music writers came up with the idea of bars (or “measures”) which are signified by a horizontal line like this:
+That’s why sheet music writers came up with the idea of bars (or “measures”) which are signified by a vertical line like this:

 This way you can fit 400 notes into a piece of sheet music – giving you minutes and minutes of music – while only having to count to 4, because now the sequence of 400 notes would be broken into 100 bars containing 4 notes each.